Elections To Replace Some Trump Cabinet Picks Looking Tighter Than Anticipated

 Still, that money has allowed him to dwarf his opponents on air and build an impressive field organization that's put him just within reach of winning with a majority outright on April 18 — a nearly unthinkable feat in an 18-candidate field.

-Republicans, at this point, just need to keep Ossoff below 50 percent and force him into a June 20 runoff where they feel much better about the chances one of several candidates who have emerged as top-tier challengers — most likely former Georgia Secretary of State Karen Handel, Johns Creek City Councilman Bob Gray, state Sen. Judson Hill or former state Sen. Dan Moody — would have against Ossoff then.
+Republicans, at this point, just need to keep Ossoff below 50 percent and force him into a June 20 runoff, where they feel much better about the chances that one of several candidates who have emerged as top-tier challengers — most likely former Georgia Secretary of State Karen Handel, Johns Creek City Councilman Bob Gray, state Sen. Judson Hill or former state Sen. Dan Moody — would have against Ossoff then.

 National Republican groups have poured about $4 million into the race to knock down Ossoff, looking to tie him to the still-toxic House Minority Leader Nancy Pelosi, D-Calif., and to argue he's tried to embellish his national security credentials.